felicianotech/hyperparticle.github.io/_posts/2017-06-06-automated-testing-story.md

 <script src="https://gist.github.com/Hyperparticle/2c2772b0eef918068b4af7dfe2478542.js"></script>

-Each line below `Valid Login` is executed in sequence, performing some kind of action or validation step.
+Each line is executed in sequence, the indented lines being sub-methods of a single test, performing some kind of action or validation step.
 We used a Python driver to translate from this high-level language to the code that performs these tests.
 The Python class might look something like this.

 <script src="https://gist.github.com/Hyperparticle/bfec7f3b2ea4a2cc2632f39853dc9dd6.js"></script>